 Your best weapon is the amount of work they have to do to hide themselves.
 If you have 10,000 products on 3 different Amazon accounts, it’s difficult to track them unless you have many employees doing the grunt work.
 Let’s consider a hair dryer with 40 sellers with a Buy Box price of $29.95.
 On the 2nd page of sellers we might find 3 different FBA sellers with a price of $42.37.
 What are the odds that 3 different sellers have the same awkward price that has no chance of getting a sale?
 What you are seeing is one person or distributor who set the same minimum price on his automatic price matching on all 3 accounts, and due to the sheer number of products he has for sale, forgot about or never noticed that he no longer has the Buy Box on this item.
 Check the other products on these accounts and you’ll find that they share hundreds of the same listings and brands.

 Once you’ve identified these sellers, contact Seller Performance on Amazon and let them know.
-They might not do anything for a while, but you might be surprised months later when all the accounts suddenly have no products for sale! 😉 If these are unauthorized sellers or MAP violators, you have just dealt a death blow to their business for a long time.
+They might not do anything for a while, but you might be surprised months later when all the accounts suddenly have no products for sale - protecting your brand identity! 😉 If these are unauthorized sellers or MAP violators, you have just dealt a death blow to their business for a long time.

 The first step in removing unauthorized sellers is spotting them on your listings and that is exactly what the Brand Alignment Monitoring Dashboard will do for you.
 With price updates every 3 hours and inventory totals for every seller on every listing, you will get the most complete picture possible of your brand on every major online marketplace.

 Of course, the most important step in removing unauthorized sellers is prevention and enforcement.
 This is where Brand Alignment is leagues above the competition when it comes to enforcement software.

 100% Satisfaction Guaranteed